ronanrodrigo/carbrito/Readme.md

 │   │   ├── Presenters  → Presenter protocols.
 Used to present data from anywhere;
 │   │   ├── Routers     → Routers protocols.
 Used to navigate to anywhere;
 │   │   └── Usecases    → Usecase from Clean Architecture.
 Is where all app logic lives;
 │   ├── Factories       → Agnostic to Architecture.
-Is used to symplify D.I. and object constructions;
+Used to symplify D.I. and object constructions;
 │   ├── Controllers     → Just controller.
 Does not know about UI stufss like events and elements;
 │   ├── Gateways        → Concrete implementation of gateways.
 Ex. knows about network or database;
 │   ├── Routers         → Concrete implementation of routers.
 Ex. knows about navigation controller;